Changelog

 Testing:

-• Integration fuzz testing framework: Added comprehensive BDD-based fuzz tests (@fuzz tag) that verify pg_doorman's resilience to malformed PostgreSQL protocol messages.
+• Integration fuzz tests: Added BDD fuzz tests (@fuzz tag) for malformed PostgreSQL protocol messages.

 • All fuzz tests connect and authenticate first, then send malformed data to test post-authentication resilience.